RockfordWei/Perfect-Squishy/README.md

 **NOTE** This is not an official product of Perfect.
 However, Squishy is an independent parser library which can translate a "squishy" file into a Perfect Swift handler.

-A squishy file looks like this:
+A squishy file looks like this - yes, it is a Swift-style hyper text preprocessor:

 ``` php
 <%